onetoneisme/blackjack/units_refactored/CF for developers/Basic/001 Application Management in Cloud Foundry - Part 2/07_Viewing variables.md

 #### Viewing variables

-To view the available environmental variables available for your application, use:
+To view the environmental variables available to your application, use:

 ```sh
 cf env my-app
 ```

-Output should be similart to:
+The output should be similart to this:

 ```
 $ cf env my-app